kieranacquia/uxteamdemo/README.md

 * drush @<<pipelinesdemo>>.test.livedev site install
 * drush @<<pipelinesdemo>>.test.livedev ac-domain-list

-Take the username and password from the si command response and enter it at the domain provided by ac-domain-list
+Take the username and password from the site install command response and enter it at the domain provided by ac-domain-list